algorandfoundation/algokit-client-generator-ts/README.md

 ### Use

-The cli can be used to generate a client via the following command.
+The AlgoKit cli can be used to generate a client via the following command.

 ```
 npx --yes  @algorandfoundation/algokit-client-generator generate -a ./application.json -o ./client.generated.ts